Power Options for Outdoor Gateways

 ### Streetlight pole

-On the top of most street lights or parking lot lights is a round photocontrol receptacle, which can be used to power auxiliary devices such as the gateway.
+On top of most street lights or parking lot lights is a round photocontrol receptacle, which can be used to power auxiliary devices such as the gateway.
 Verkada recommends the [FP 7-Pin AC/DC Power Tap](https://docs.verkada.com/docs/accx-tap-dc100-e-datasheet.pdf), which is compatible with 105-240VAC light poles and has an optional photocontrol passthrough.
 The power tap outputs DC power via PoE, allowing it to be connected directly to the gateway’s PoE input.

 {% hint style="danger" %}